The health and wellbeing of Scope customers is the highest priority for Scope.

 Symptoms, confirmation, isolation & quarantine

-If your family member lives in a SIL home, please let your House Supervisor or Coordinator know.
+If you or your family member lives in a SIL home, please let your House Supervisor or Coordinator know.

-We will inform customers and their families if this happens.
+We will support other residents in the house and their families if this happens.

 Hospitals & medication

-If you are admitted to hospital, we will work with the hospital to ensure you receive the care and support needed.
+If you are admitted to hospital, we will work with the staff to ensure you receive the care and support needed.

-If you are a SIL customers, Scope will work with your regular Pharmacist and Doctors to get access to the medicines you require.
+If you are a SIL customer, Scope will work with your regular pharmacist and doctors to get access to the medicines you require.